-We offer a Diversion Program with individual and group therapy options.
+We offer a Diversion Program with individual, and group, therapy options.
 Our counselors are certified substance abuse professionals.
-Our clients are often referred by Teen Court, Mission Possible, and the City Probation Department.
+Our clients are often referred by Teen Court, Mission Possible, Department of Human Services and the City Probation Department.

-The Martial Arts & Mental Health program is designed to not just combat anti-social behaviors but all compulsive behaviors, such as alcohol, drugs, food, smoking, sex/porn, gambling, and hoarding. …
+The Martial Arts & Mental Health program is designed to combat anti-social behaviors and all compulsive behaviors such as:

 The meetings consist of a one-hour Martial Arts class and a half-hour support group followed by a half hour of Mindfulness training.

 Ever notice that a good laugh has a way of lightening your burdens?
 Or maybe you’ve experienced a scenario like one of these: